 8 TERM, TERMINATION

 8.1 This Agreement shall enter into force and effect upon the execution of the applicable IO and remain in effect until terminated pursuant to this Section 8 or as otherwise provided for in the applicable IO/media contract.
 The relevant provisions in the media contract shall apply before the Terms and Conditions.

-8.7 Either Party may terminate the entire advertising relationship with the other Party, including all IOs, (“Termination of Relationship”) with or without cause within a thirty (30) days prior notice to the other Party in writing and signed by the terminating Party.
+8.6 Either Party may terminate the entire advertising relationship with the other Party, including all IOs, (“Termination of Relationship”) with or without cause within a thirty (30) days prior notice to the other Party in writing and signed by the terminating Party.
 Upon the effective date of Termination of Relationship under this provision, CNQR will cancel the Advertiser account and send a final invoice to the Advertiser for Payable Events under any IO still valid until the effective date of such termination.
-Secti0ns 8.3 to 8.6 shall apply mutatis mutandis to Termination of Relationship.
+Sections 8.3 to 8.6 shall apply mutatis mutandis to Termination of Relationship

 9 USE OF DATA